 Links, average just over 4500 ft.².
 Add to that the fact that the greens at Sunnidell are raised and crowned for drainage and you have even less of a place to land your ball with the expectation to stay on the green.
 The emphasis becomes having a great chipping and pitching game that will allow you to get the ball close to convert any possible pars.

 You realize quickly that if you can score well at Sunnidell you must have some decent ability.

 As Earl MacDougall might not have realized, he actually created a place where just about any person with an interest in golf would get something out of playing.

 On a recent tour of the golf course, with clubs in hands, I found shots that required everything from a lob wedge through to a three iron.

 The opening trio of holes each you into the golf course where there is little trouble at hand.
 After that, the next two holes require to keep the ball from getting too far left where it may meet the acquaintance of a passing train.
 The horn blast of the same, followed by the cars hurtling by may even provoke the thoughts of playing on the Scottish links course where rail lines often run in a similar parallel fashion.

 It takes until the 11th hole to return to the clubhouse, often a great time to pause to make use of its services.
-Inside the licensed clubhouse you’ll find a well kept, casual atmosphere with a simple but delicious menu and a setting that is replete with plenty of golf artifacts.
-You can also enjoy pool table and in the winter time the outdoor patio area is converted into two golf simulators that see a lot of action while the snow flies.
+Inside the licensed clubhouse, you’ll find a well kept, casual atmosphere with a simple but delicious menu and a setting that is replete with plenty of golf artifacts.
+You can also enjoy the pool table and in the winter time, the outdoor patio area is converted into two golf simulators that see a lot of action while the snow flies.

 In addition to the golf course, Sunnidell also has a fully lighted driving range and a top-level mini-putt course.